TantanThecoder/TheZeroDayZooKeepers_StarterKit/README.md

    - '-r' '--remote_path':
      The path on the SSH server where the file will be uploaded or downloaded from.(Requierd if action is 'upload' or 'download', a default remote_path can be set in config.json).

+## Logging

+The application uses the `logging` module to provide comprehensive logging capabilities, which helps in monitoring and debugging.

+### Purpose of Logging

+Logging is an essential feature that allows you to track the application's behavior during execution.
+It captures important events, errors, and status messages, making it easier to diagnose issues and understand the flow of the application.

+### Logging Levels

+The following logging levels are used throughout the application:

+- **DEBUG**: Detailed information, typically of interest only when diagnosing problems.
+This level is used for low-level events.
+- **INFO**: Confirmation that things are working as expected.
+This level indicates the general operational status of the application.
+- **WARNING**: An indication that something unexpected happened, or indicative of some problem in the near future (e.g., ‘disk space low’).
+The application is still functioning as expected.
+- **ERROR**: Due to a more serious problem, the software has not been able to perform a specific operation.
+- **CRITICAL**: A very serious error, indicating that the program itself may be unable to continue running.

+### Configuration of Logging
+- **Yet to be impelemented, comming soon!